archana-punia/minikube/README.md

 Requirements:
 1. Server with minimum 4GB RAM and 25G HD.
 Below environment was set up on Amazon EC2-CentOS
+2. Using Minikube, this code will run a web application to find anagrams of a single word

 Installation steps:
 - Install Kubectl.
 Follow official documentation at https://kubernetes.io/docs/tasks/tools/install-kubectl/